 - You will typically have to pay more in accountancy fees than a sole trader.

-- You will have to spend some time each month updating your accounts.
+- You will have to spend some time updating your accounts each month.

-- You will have more official paperwork to deal with than an unincorporated business.
+- You will have more official paperwork to deal with than a sole proprietorship or an unincorporated business.

 Limited company vs. sole trader